katzenpost/docs/specs/wire-protocol.rst

    ``x | y`` denotes the concatenation of x and y.

-1.2 NewHope-Simple Key Encapsulation Mechanism
+1.2 Kyber Key Encapsulation Mechanism
 ----------------------------------------------

-   This protocol uses the NewHope-Simple Key Encapsulation Mechanism, as specified in the original NewHope [NEWHOPE]_ and NewHope-Simple [NHSIMPLE]_ papers.
-All references to the NewHope-Simple shared secret in this document are to be interpreted as the final ``mu`` output for each party.
+   This protocol uses the Kyber Key Encapsulation Mechanism, as specified in the original Kyber paper [KYBER]_ and the second Kyber paper [KYBERCCA]_.
+All references to the Kyber shared secret in this document are to be interpreted as the final output for each party.

-   Note that while the NewHope and NewHope-Simple papers describe Alice as the "server" and Bob as the "client", for the purposes of this protocol, Alice is to be interpreted as the initiator, and Bob as the responder.

 2. Core Protocol
 ================

-   The protocol is based on NewHope-Simple and Trevor Perrin's Noise Protocol Framework [NOISE]_ with the Hybrid Forward Secrecy extension [NOISEHFS]_ and can be viewed as a prologue, Noise handshake, followed by a stream of Noise Transport messages in a minimal framing layer, over a TCP/IP connection.
+   The protocol is based on Kyber and Trevor Perrin's Noise Protocol Framework [NOISE]_ with the Hybrid Forward Secrecy extension [NOISEHFS]_ and can be viewed as a prologue, Noise handshake, followed by a stream of Noise Transport messages in a minimal framing layer, over a TCP/IP connection.

-   ``Noise_XXhfs_25519+NewHopeSimple_ChaChaPoly_Blake2b`` is used as the Noise protocol name, and parameterization for the purposes of this specification.
+   ``Noise_XXhfs_25519+Kyber_ChaChaPoly_Blake2b`` is used as the Noise protocol name, and parameterization for the purposes of this specification.
 As a non-standard modification to the Noise protocol, the 65535 byte message length limit is increased to 1048576 bytes.

-   As NewHope-Simple is not formally defined for the purpose of this version of the ``hfs`` handshake variant, let the following be the
+   Kyber is formally defined for the purpose of this version of the ``hfs`` handshake variant with the following be the parameters:
-   parameters:

-     ``FLEN1 = 1824``, the size of the ``m_a`` output of the NewHope-Simple
+     ``FLEN1 = 1088``, the size of the initiator's public key output of the Kyber crypto_kem_keypair operation.
-             encodeA operation.

-     ``FLEN2 = 2176``, the size of the ``m_b`` output of the NewHope-Simple
+     ``FLEN2 = 1184``, the size of the responder's ciphertext output of the Kyber crypto_kem_enc operation.
-             encodeB operation.

      ``FFLEN = 32``

    It is assumed that all parties using the KMNWP protocol have a fixed long lived X25519 keypair [RFC7748]_, the public component of which is known to the other party in advance.
 How such keys are distributed is beyond the scope of this document.

 2.1 Handshake Phase